dfrnt-com/gatsby-mdx-remote/README_temp.md

 Multiple source node type are supported with individual configurations.
 Each source node type can be configured independently to preprocess images with sharp, which is the default behaviour.

-This plugin extends the functionality of `gatsby-plugin-mdx` by creating mdx nodes from other nodes programatically.

 Developed to be used for building MDX-based static websites out of TerminusDB data products hosted at [DFRNT.com](https://dfrnt.com?utm_source=gatsby), accessed via GraphQL.
-But it should be applicable for most remote MDX/Markdown with images and any GraphQL capable [TerminusDB](https://terminusdb.com) open source or hosted instance.
+But it should be applicable for most remote MDX/Markdown with images.

 The frontmatter is expected to be part of the sourced node, and not the MDX contents.
 PRs and issues are welcome to add additional capabilities to the plugin!